 This way you can track the usage of that discount and see how much money has been discounted from all projects.

-If you need to cancel a project that didn't have any payments made (or you're not keeping any payments), from any project state (new, quote sent, signed, etc) you can click on the project's status and then click 'Lost'.
+If you need to cancel a project that didn't have any payments made (or you're not keeping any payments), from any project state (new, quote sent, signed, etc) you can click on the project's status at the top and then click 'Lost'.

-If your client tries to open a Lost Project, they'll be notified that the event has been cancelled.
+If your client tries to open a Lost Project, they'll be notified that the event has been canceled.

 You can learn more about what happens when you mark a project as 'Lost' here.